acdh-oeaw/VELD_spec/README.md

 valid:

-It's a list of scalars
+is a list of scalars

 ```
 root: